bhagiradhijayaram/Frontend-Development-from-scratch/README.md

 ✅ 3.
 External CSS (Best Practice)
 - In External CSS, CSS property-values are defined in a separate .css file.
 - It can be used to define the styles for many HTML documents.

+### 3. What is a responsive web design?
+Responsive web design:
+- Responsive web design is an approach to making web pages give the best user experience on all devices.
+- A responsive website will automatically adjust for different screen sizes and viewports.